-A cortical desmoid (also known as cortical avulsive injury) is a benign self limiting entity.
-This is a classic 'don't touch' lesion, and should not be confused with an agressive cortical/periosteal process (e.g. osteosarcoma).
+Cortical desmoids, also known as cortical avulsive injuries or the Bufkin lesion, are a benign self-limiting entity.
+This is a classic "do not touch" lesion, and should not be confused with an aggressive cortical/periosteal process (e.g. osteosarcoma).

 It typically presents in adolescents (10-15 years of age).
 There may be a male predilection.

 Patients are usually asymptomatic, and it is discovered incidentally.
 Occasionally pain may be present.

 Cortical desmoids are seen at the posteromedial aspect of the distal femur.
 They can be bilateral in approximately one-third of cases.

 Typically shows a saucer-shaped radiolucent cortical irregularity involving the posteromedial aspect of the distal femoral metaphysis at the attachment of the adductor magnus tendon.
 The lesion lacks an outer margin.

 Defines anatomy much better and is seen as a cortically based lesion in the expected location (i.e. posteromedial distal femoral metaphysis) 3,4:

 - T2: high signal and surrounding low signal rim may be present